zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

 ~~~~~~~~~~~~~~

 We trained π\ :sub:`0`\  and π\ :sub:`0.5`\  with PPO and GRPO in the LIBERO environment.
-The results achieved through our RL training are shown below:
+The results achieved through RL training are shown below:

 .. list-table:: **π**\ :sub:`0`\  **model results on LIBERO**
    :header-rows: 1